felixlopz/hubrise-test-task/content/apps/deliveroo/en/pulling-menu.md

 ### Deals

-For each deal in the catalog, Deliveroo Bridge creates a Deliveroo product with this details:
+For each deal in the catalog, Deliveroo Bridge creates a Deliveroo product with the following details:

 - `name`: The name of the deal becomes the name of the product.
 - `category_ref`: If empty, Deliveroo Bridge creates a default category in Deliveroo called "Offers".